freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 * 2 computers with memory and hard drives to use as the SecureDrop servers.
 * Mouse, keyboard, monitor (and necessary dongle or adapter) for installing the servers.
-* At least 2 dedicated physical computers that can boot to Tails: one computer for the *Secure Viewing Station*, and one or more computers for the *Admin Workstation(s)/Journalist Workstation(s)*.
+* At least 1 dedicated physical laptop for the *SecureDrop Workstation*
-* Dedicated airgapped hardware for the mouse, keyboard, and monitor (only if you are using a desktop for the *Secure Viewing Station*).
 * A dedicated network firewall with at least 4 NICs.
 * At least 3 ethernet cables.
-* Plenty of USB sticks: 1 drive for the Template Tails stick, 1 drive for each Secure Viewing Station, 1 drive for each *Transfer Device*, 1 drive for each *Export Device*, and 1 drive for each admin and journalist.
+* Plenty of USB sticks: one drive for the Ubuntu Server installation media, one for the Qubes OS installation media, and at least one if needed as an *Export Device*.

 .. _Optional Hardware:

 Additionally, you may want to consider the following purchases:

-* a printer without wireless network support, to use in combination with the *Secure Viewing Station*.
+* a printer without wireless network support, to use in combination with the *SecureDrop Workstation*.
-* an external storage drive to expand the storage capacity of the *Secure Viewing Station*.
 * an external hard drive for server backups.
-* a USB drive to store backups of your SecureDrop workstation drives
+* a USB drive to store backups of your *SecureDrop Workstation*
 * a security key for HOTP authentication, such as a YubiKey, if you want to use hardware-based two-factor authentication instead of a mobile app.
-* a USB drive with a physical write protection switch, or a USB write blocker, if you want to mitigate the risk of introducing malware from your network to your *Secure Viewing Station* during repeated use of an *Export Device*.
+* a USB drive with a physical write protection switch, or a USB write blocker, if you want to mitigate the risk of introducing malware from your network to your *SecureDrop Workstation* during repeated use of an *Export Device*.
-* CD-R/DVD-R writers, if you want to use CD-Rs/DVD-Rs as transfer or export media, and a CD shredder that can destroy media consistent with your threat model.
+* CD-R/DVD-R writers, if you want to use CD-Rs/DVD-Rs as export media, and a CD shredder that can destroy media consistent with your threat model.